 On the File menu, point to New, and then click Project.

-In the list of project templates, select Word 2007 Document or Word 2010 Document.
+In the list of project templates, select a Word VSTO document project .

 In the Name box, type FirstDocumentCustomization.

 The Visual Studio Tools for Office Project Wizard opens.

 Select Create a new document, and click OK.

 Visual Studio creates the FirstDocumentCustomization project, and adds the FirstDocumentCustomization document and ThisDocument code file to the project.
 The FirstDocumentCustomization document is opened automatically in the designer.

 If you deliberately or accidentally close the document in the designer while you are developing your project, you can reopen it.